nolan-insat/insapack/README.md

 ## A simple MATLAB code example

-Here is a simple code that describes how to deploy the LF.
+Here is a simple code that describes how to deploy the INSAPACK.
 Code below is `demo_main.m`.

 ## Feedbacks